rhesusfabio/truck-registration/README.md

 	- npm install at main folder
 	- check if API's port is corret into 'webpack.config.js' under proxy settings
 	- access directory 'TruckRegistration', type "npm run serve"

+- If you have any questions, fell free to contact rhesus.fabio@gmail.com

+- Regards